Dave2ooo/MM_GCODE/README.md

 This adds a pause to every time a filament is loaded.

-## Print
+## 4 Print

 Save the new G-code file to a SD card and print as usual.

 When the print pauses:
 1. Remve the loaded filament.
-2. Push in the new filament.
+2. Insert the new filament.
-3. Press the knob to contimue.
+3. Press the knob to load the filament and contimue printing.